Electric Vehicles

 What Actually Appears on Your Electric Bill

 Your monthly electricity bill increase from EV charging depends on your current usage and rate structure.
-For a driver adding 1,189 miles of charging at 4 miles/kWh efficiency, you are adding approximately 297 kWh per month to your consumption.
-At $0.1747/kWh, that is roughly $52 added to your bill.
-Homes already using 800–1,000 kWh/month will see a 25–35% increase in consumption — noticeable but entirely manageable, especially with off-peak scheduling.
+For a driver adding 1,189 miles of charging at 4 miles/kWh efficiency, you are adding approximately 297 kWh per month before charging losses.
+At $0.1765/kWh, that is roughly $52 added to your bill before efficiency losses, or about $58 with a 90% charging-efficiency assumption.
+Homes already using 800-1,000 kWh/month will see a noticeable increase in consumption, especially without off-peak scheduling.

 Level 1 vs Level 2 Home Charging Costs